cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 1. Complete the steps to [validate CloudBees CI](../01-getting-started/README.md#cloudbees-ci), if you have not done so already.

 2. Authentication in this blueprint uses three types of personas, each with a different authorization level.
-Each persona uses a different user ID, but has the same password.
+Each persona uses a different username, but has the same password.
 The authorization level defines a set of permissions configured using [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/rbac).
 Additionally, the operations center and controller use [single sign-on (SS0)](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/using-sso).
 Issue the following command to retrieve the password:

     ```sh
     eval $(terraform output --raw cbci_general_password)